ultimatecoder/cpython/Doc/distutils/builtdist.rst

               file_created(path)

-   These functions should be called when a directory or file is created by the postinstall script at installation time.
+   These functions should be called when a directory or file is created by the post install script at installation time.
 It will register *path* with the uninstaller, so that it will be removed when the distribution is uninstalled.
    To be safe, directories are only removed if they are empty.